THE PRECOLONIAL BABAYLANS

 However, as soon as the Castilians subjugated the ancient Filipinos, the Roman Catholic Church took charge the matters of religion, education, and healing.
-The Spanish Government condemned Binabaylan as devilish, demonic, and evil; whereas, the Catholic Church labeled the babaylans as witches, warlocks, sorcerers, and the devil’s consorts.
+The Spanish Government condemned Binabaylan as devilish, demonic, and evil; and the Catholic Church labeled the babaylans as witches, warlocks, sorcerers, and the devil’s consorts.

-The confiscation of anito idols and the burning of sacred writings and artifacts happened across the archipelago.
+The confiscation of anito idols and the burning of sacred writings and artifacts happened across the Archipelago.
 It is believed that the babaylans were punished and imprisoned, for other religions or sacred practices that were not Roman Catholic were outlawed by the Castilian overlords.

 Some even claimed that the babaylans were murdered by the Spaniards, and their bodies were chopped and fed to crocodiles to assure that they would not come back from the dead.

 Surprisingly, traces of the precolonial Binabaylan have survived in this modern age, for there are still manghihilots and albolaryos — masseurs and herbalists — and these are medical specializations of this ancient faith.
 Also, there are some practicing babaylans found in the provinces of the Philippines.